Mrs Millichap's Class 2024 - 2025

 Seesaw/Class Webpage

 Please check the class webpage regularly.
 Information will be added as we progress through the year and I will provide more details of our class learning.
 Please accept the invitation sent to you to connect to seesaw.
 During the day we may send you photos of your child at school so you can see what they have been learning.
-There is also a message feature where you can message myself and through which, I will be sending videos and tips on how to support your child's learning in class.
+There is also a message feature where you can message us and through which, we will be sending videos and tips on how to support your child's learning in class.

 Spare clothes